LindaNSIP/usecases/docs/common/qbe_or_service_paths.md

 The following considerations apply in choosing whether to implement queries as Query By Example (QBE) or Service Paths (SP):

-**1.**
+**Part of SIF standard and SIF Common framework**

-1. QBE is not yet part of the SIF standard, but it will be included in the next release of the SIF Infrastructure specification, scheduled for January 2016, and is already included in the SIF Framework.
+QBE is not yet part of the SIF standard, but it will be included in the next release of the SIF Infrastructure specification, scheduled for January 2016, and is already included in the SIF Framework.
 Service paths are already part of the SIF standard.

-**2.**
+**Service paths are not predefined in SIF**

-2. Service Paths are not predefined in the SIF specification: every instance of a SIF server needs to define the Service Paths it will support, through a SIF binding document, and advertise their availability through SIF Infrastructure services.
+Service Paths are not predefined in the SIF specification: every instance of a SIF server needs to define the Service Paths it will support, through a SIF binding document, and advertise their availability through SIF Infrastructure services.